mvolkmann/blog/src/ocaml.md

     )
   ```

+Modules can be nested to create a hierachy of namespaces,
+but it seems this is rarely used.

+Circular dependencies between modules are not allowed.

+### Stdlib Module

 There is an implicit `open` for the module `Stdlib`,
 so all of its members can be accessed without the module name prefix.